Israel faces new elections after Netanyahu fails to build coalition

 Jerusalem (CNN)Israel must hold new national elections, after Prime Minister Benjamin Netanyahu failed to create a coalition government from the parties elected to parliament on April 9th.

-It's the first time in Israel's history that a general election has failed to produce a government.
+It is the first time in Israel's history that a general election has failed to produce a government.

 The new elections, scheduled for September 17th, are the result of a bill to dissolve parliament introduced into the Knesset earlier this week.